hyperledger-archives/composer/packages/composer-website/jekylldocs/installing/installing-prereqs.md

 ## Install Docker

-Follow the instructions here to install Docker for Max (stable): https://docs.docker.com/docker-for-mac/install/
+Follow the instructions here to install Docker for Mac (stable): https://docs.docker.com/docker-for-mac/install/

 After running the installed Docker application you should have the whale icon in your menu bar, with a green “Docker is running” status.